Ivan-P23994/Flighter-API/README.md

 Successful logout destroys the session object and regenerates the token for the currently authenticated user.
 Every new functionaliy implementation was backed up by request tests.
 To top it off I added various filter supports for most of the resources using both rails scopes and manual SQL queries.

-# How to run this app locally?
+# How to run this locally?

 - Clone the repository
  ```bash